nicolaedrabcinski/metbio_nextflow/README.md

 - Memory: Large datasets may require cluster execution

 **Validation:**
-The pipeline has been validated against MetBio project benchmarks showing high accuracy for both Illumina and Nanopore data, with lr-kallisto demonstrating optimal performance for long-read wastewater surveillance applications.
+The pipeline has been validated against MetBio project benchmarks showing high accuracy for both Illumina and Nanopore data, with kallisto demonstrating optimal performance for wastewater surveillance applications.

-## Citation

-If you use this pipeline, please cite:

-> MetBio Project - "Metagenomics and Bioinformatics tools for Wastewater-based Genomic Surveillance of viral Pathogens for early prediction of public health risks"
->
-> Funded by EU NextGenerationEU Program, Romania's National Recovery and Resilience Plan
-> Project number 760286/27.03.2024, code 167/31.07.2023

 ## Contributors

 - Victor Gordeev (Pipeline Design & Validation)
 - Nicolae Drabcinski (Nextflow Implementation)
-- MetBio Consortium

-## License
+## Acknowledgment

-This project is part of the MetBio initiative funded under Romania's National Recovery and Resilience Plan through the EU NextGenerationEU program.
+The development of this software package is supported by the grant of the Ministry of Research, Innovation and Digitization, under Romania's National Recovery and Resilience Plan, Funded by the European Union NextGenerationEU program no. 760286/27.03.2024, code 167/31.07.2023, within Pillar III, Component C9, Investment 8.

+The pipeline was developed as part of the project "Metagenomics and Bioinformatics tools for Wastewater-based Genomic Surveillance of viral Pathogens for early prediction of public health risks (MetBio-WGSP)"